AdrienPiechocki/CyberRealm/README.md

   forwarded as XWayland surfaces.
 - **Context-sensitive radial menu** (`B` on gamepad) — a ring-style radial menu with emoji icons that adapts to context: FPS mode shows window menu / mouse mode / keyboard mode / custom binds; aiming at a window shows grab / focus / hide / kill / pin / share; in focus mode shows exit focus / kill.
 Select with the left stick, confirm with `A`.
+- **Virtual keyboard** — an on-screen keyboard opened from the radial menu (VIRTUAL KBD).
+Supports AZERTY (FR), QWERTY (US), and QWERTZ (DE) layouts, auto-detected from the pause menu settings.
+D-PAD navigates spatially between keys with warp-around, `A` presses the focused key, mouse clicks also work.
+  Shift / Ctrl / Alt are toggles (press once to lock, again to unlock).
+Key events are forwarded to the compositor via `forward_keyboard_key()`.
 - **Custom binds radial** — the radial menu's BINDS action opens a sub-menu listing all custom key binds, each showing its key combo and target command.
   Selecting one launches the command via the compositor.